rwanderc/jacoco-it/README.md

 The execution steps in JaCoCo configuration defines different achievements.
 Unit tests produce the jacoco-ut related files and folders, while Integration tests produce the jacoco-it related files and folders.

-However, Netbeans needs the folder *jacoco* in the reports to read the XML file with the results to generate the visual report.
-For that purpose, 3 other steps are added.
-The first, *post-unit-test-for-netbeans* is to create the jacoco report right after unit tests, in case only they are run, so Netbeans can show the report from `mvn clean package`.
+However, Netbeans needs the folder **jacoco** in the reports folder to read the XML file with the results to generate the visual report.
+For that purpose, 3 other execution steps are added:
+* the first, **post-unit-test-for-netbeans**, is to create the jacoco report right after unit tests, in case only they are run, so Netbeans can show the report from `mvn clean package`.
-The second, *merge-results*, merges the results from jacoco-ut.exec and jacoco-it.exec into one single file jacoco.exec.
+* the second, **merge-results**, merges the results from jacoco-ut.exec and jacoco-it.exec into one single file jacoco.exec.
-And the third, *post-merge-report*, replaces the jacoco report folder with the merged result.
+* and the third, **post-merge-report**, replaces the jacoco report folder with the merged result.
 Thus, Netbeans can read the results from the merged file, and provide full information about both unit and integration tests run by `mvn clean install` or `mvn clean verify`.

-This URL describes the Netbeans does not use the *jacoco.exec* file to create the visual report.
-Instead, it is read from the *jacoco.xml* file produced in the reports folder. https://netbeans.org/bugzilla/show_bug.cgi?id=223319# jacoco-it
+The following URL describes that Netbeans does not use the **jacoco.exec** file to create the visual report.
+Instead, it is read from the **jacoco.xml** file produced from the reports goal: https://netbeans.org/bugzilla/show_bug.cgi?id=223319#jacoco-it